jamesmh/coravel/Docs/Mailing.md

 # Mailing

 You love configuring e-mails!
 Especially building an an e-mail friendly template that you can re-use throughout your app.
-O ya!
+O yah!

 Sending email through your database is also super easy, right?
 And don't forget about storing e-mail templates **in your database**!
 Super maintainable and easy to use!